KatherineMichel/church-website-and-marketing-on-a-budget/marketing_strategy.md

 All of the traditional methods of advertisement should continue to be updated on an ongoing basis, including the new website info:

+Traditional Methods of Advertisement
 * Local Newspaper
 * Bulletin
 * Email Signature
+* Facebook Page/Website
 * Find-a-Church
+* Ads and fliers in high traffic locations

 ### Goals and Measurable Objectives Chart